AjerLodhi/image_processor-5200/README.md

 5) Thumbnail Generation: Create thumbnails of images.
 6) Rotate Left/Right: Rotate images left or right by 90 degrees.

-Getting Started

 Prerequisites:
 1) .NET 5.0 or higher
 2) Visual Studio 2019 or higher

 Installation:
-1) Clone the repository: sh
-2) Copy code: git clone https://github.com/AjerLodhi/image_processor-5200.git
+1) Clone the repository: git clone https://github.com/AjerLodhi/image_processor-5200.git
-3) Open the solution file image_processor.sln in Visual Studio.
+2)  Open the solution file image_processor.sln in Visual Studio.
-4) Build the solution to restore the necessary packages and dependencies.
+3)   Build the solution to restore the necessary packages and dependencies.

 Usage:
 1) Run the application from Visual Studio.